Display-Lab/vert-ramp-affirmation/vignettes/test/readme.md

 - `x` Enables debug mode (won't delete output files or stop fuseki)

 ## Interpreting output
-The E2E Test script runs a dataset through the entire pipeline, records the execution times of each individual stage, and the contents of each spek
+The E2E Test script runs a dataset through the entire pipeline, records the execution times of each individual stage, and the contents of each spek.

+## Discoveries
+- The pipeline will run out of memory in the Think Pudding stage because of fuseki running against Java's heap memory limits.
+You can alter the memory fuseki uses to run by editing the `JAVA_ARGS` variable in the `fuseki-server` script in you fuseki installation.
+Like so: `JVM_ARGS=${JVM_ARGS:--Xmx4096m}`.
+However, even with 4 GB, it will run out of memory.